 Secondary use project Nature of data share Objections A data program A program aimed at extracting data from GPs for a central database.
 Lack of 1) patient awareness of the program and 2) clarity around opt-out options.
 Social network company The social network's personal data was harvested for political advertising.
 Lack of consent and transparency.
-Consulting company and a government agency 180,000 lung cancer patients' anonymized data were shared with the consulting firm for a study on lung cancer trends.
+Consulting company and a government agency 180,000 lung cancer patients' anonymised data was shared with the consulting firm for a study on lung cancer trends.
 Consent of the patients was not obtained.
-Artificial intelligence (AI) company 1.6M patients' data were transferred to the AI company to test an acute kidney injury altering system (streams).
+Artificial intelligence (AI) company 1.6M patients' data was transferred to the AI company to test an acute kidney injury altering system (streams).
 Inadequate public engagement, awareness and lack of transparency.
-A healthcare organization and a technology company Identifiable patient data was shared with a technology company to pilot an electronic health record (EHR) search tool.
-Lack of notification to patients; federal inquiry to ensure compliance with The Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+A healthcare organisation and a technology company Identifiable patient data was shared with a technology company to pilot an electronic health record (EHR) search tool.
+Lack of notification to patients; a government inquiry to ensure compliance legislation.
 A healthcare company and a technology corporation Agreement to share identifiable patient data to develop cancer algorithms.
-Identifiable data utilized; how has consent been obtained?
+Identifiable data utilised; how has consent been obtained?
 Online pharmacy Names and addresses of >20,000 customers were sold to a marketing company.
 Breach of data protection rules by not seeking customers' consent.